How to Remove Paint from Wood Trim? (3 Methods)

 • Rags

-1. Clean the surface to remove dust and filth.
+1. Clean the wood trim to remove dust, dirt, or filth.

 How To Prevent Paint From Getting To Wood Trims?

-1. Use Paint Shields – Paint shields act as a “shield” between the paint and the surface.
-You can use cardboard, plank, wood board, or plywood as a shield.
-To use it, cover the wood trim with the shield while painting.
-This prevents the splashes from going on the surface.
+1. Use Paint Shield.
+A paint shield acts as a shield (or barrier) between the paint and the surface.
+You can use cardboard, wood board, small plywood, or plank as a paint shield.
+Cover the wood trim with the shield while painting.

 Tony Adams